RahulRmCoder/AI-Text-Processing-Application/README.md

 Before you begin, ensure you have the following installed:
 - Python 3.11 or higher
 - pip (Python package manager)
-- A Groq API key
+- A Gemini API key

 ## Installation